donnikitos/php-html-components/README.md

 # Intuitive & reusable HTML components in PHP

-A React-style component system for PHP – write reusable, class-based UI components with props, children, and safe rendering.
+A practical component system for PHP – write reusable, class-based UI components with props, children, and safe rendering.

 ### Features

 - Components as PHP classes
 - Props and children
 - Escaped-by-default output
 - Self-closing and paired syntax
 - No templating engine – 100% native PHP

 ## Installation